daviemakz/mysql-connection-pool-manager/README.md

 # MySQL Connection Pool Manager

-This is a production level Node.JS API wrapper which allows for intelligent management &amp; load balancing mySQL connection pools.
+This is a production level Node.JS mySQL wrapper powered by [mysqljs/mysql](https://github.com/mysqljs/mysql).
+This module allows for intelligent management &amp; load balancing of mySQL connection pools.
+It is written in JavaScript, does not require compiling, and is MIT licensed.
 Its designed to be used by persistent and self-terminating processes.

 For example, most connection pools keep connections open for the duration of the process, and relies on the mySQL server terminating the process.
 With this module you can manage the connection count and release unused mySQL connections amongst other things.